-RBZS grant for laboratory internship, and field trip
+RBZS grant for laboratory and museum internship, and field trip

-The RBZS board has decided on the 21st of June 2018 to attribute annually four grants (500 €) aiming to encourage young zoologist to realize a research internship in laboratory or research group, or to realize a field trip.
-In November 2020, the RBZS board has decided to publish two calls per year with two grants awarded in January and two in June.
+The RBZS board has decided on the 21st of June 2018 to attribute annually three grants (500 €) aiming to encourage young zoologists to realize a research internship in a laboratory or research group, or to realize a field trip.
+In November 2020, the RBZS board has decided to publish two calls per year in January and in June.

 • To be a member of the Royal Belgian Zoological Society (i.e. membership fees must be paid before application);

-• To be a master student, a PhD student or a postdoc (i.e. non-permanent position)
+• To be a master’s student, a Ph.D. student, or a postdoc (i.e. non-permanent position)

-• To propose a research stay in laboratory or a field campaign (no location limitation), related to a Master’s Thesis; a Ph.D., or a Postdoctoral project between October of the year of application and October of the following year.
-Duration of the stay in laboratory must at least be one month.
-Field trip are restricted to sample or data collection (no field trip related to a course will be funded);
+• To propose a research stay in an institution (University, Institute, Museum) or a field campaign (no location limitation), related to a Master’s Thesis; a Ph.D., or a Postdoctoral project.
+Field trips are restricted to sample or data collection (i.e. no field trip related to a course or a summer school will be funded);

-• The scientific activity (research stay or field trip) must be linked to zoological sciences (in its broadest sense, from molecules to biosphere, but excluding veterinary sciences);
+• The scientific activity (research stay or field trip) must be linked to zoological and animal sciences (in its broadest sense, from molecules to biosphere, but excluding veterinary sciences);

-• Application documents for stay or field trip include: 1. a description of the general project with clear objectives; 2. a description of the stay (including scientific context, host institution and host supervisor address/contact, dates and a provisional budget (750 words max plus a table)); 2. a letter of acceptance by the PI of the host laboratory or research group; 3. for PhD students, a letter of acceptance from the supervisor; 4. a short CV (2 pages max, including professional and private address, e-mail and bank account where the grant must be payed),
+• Application documents for stay or field trip include 1. a description of the general project with clear objectives; 2. a description of the stay (including scientific context, host institution and host supervisor address/contact, dates, and a provisional budget (1 + 2: max 1000 words); 3. a letter of acceptance by the PI of the host laboratory or research group; 4. for master’s and Ph.D. students, a letter of acceptance from the supervisor; 5. a short CV (1-page max, including professional and private address, e-mail and a bank account where the grant must be paid);

 • For the provisional budget, allowed expenses are: travel cost, lodging cost, field cost (including sample sending, or permit), or laboratory consumable cost.
-Equipment expenses are no allowed.
+Equipment expenses are not allowed;

-• Application documents must be sent to RBZS president and RBZS secretary before the deadline (G.Lepoint@uliege.be).
-A decision will be taken few weeks later and communicated by e-mail to applicant.
-This is a two steps procedure: 1.
-Eligibility checking and application pre-selection based on the quality of the proposed stay by a dedicated working group, 2.
-Selection by the RBZS board, based on the propositions made by the grant working group.
+• Application documents must be sent to the RBZS secretary before the deadline (G.Lepoint@uliege.be).
+A decision will be taken within three months and communicated by e-mail to the applicant.
+This is a three steps evaluation procedure: 1.
+Eligibility checking, 2.
+Scoring/ranking by a devoted working group of RBZS board, 3.
+Approval by the RBZS board, based on the propositions made by the grant working group;

 • Granted applicants should acknowledge the Society in publication(s) related to their stay.
-Society logos should be added to posters or communication slide.
+Society logos should be added to posters or communication slides.
 To contribute to the Society journal, namely the Belgian Journal of Zoology, would be very appreciated (now totally open access with no page charge).

-• A two page report will be asked to the applicant, including a financial report with expense covered by the grant.
-Report will be sent to RBZS president (Prof Ellen Decaestecker) and RBZS secretary (Dr Gilles Lepoint) one month after the internship.
+• A one-page report will be asked of the applicant, including a financial report with expenses covered by the grant.
+The report will be sent to the RBZS secretary (Dr Gilles Lepoint).